-21.1 Zone Purpose
+Zone Purpose

-The purpose of the Rural zone is to enable farming activities and provide for appropriate other activities that rely on rural resources while protecting, maintaining and enhancing landscape values, nature conservation values, the soil and water resource and rural amenity.
+The purpose of the Rural zone is to enable farming activities while protecting, maintaining and enhancing landscape values, nature conservation values, the soil and water resource and rural amenity.

-A wide range of productive activities occur in the Rural Zone and because the majority of the District's distinctive landscapes comprising open spaces, lakes and rivers with high visual quality and cultural value are located in the Rural Zone, there also exists the desire for a wide range of rural living, recreation, commercial and tourism activities and the desire for further opportunities for these activities.
+A wide range of productive activities occur in the Rural Zone and because the majority of the District's distinctive landscapes comprising open spaces, lakes and rivers with high visual quality and cultural value are located in the Rural Zone, there also exists the desire for rural living, recreation, commercial and tourism activities.

 Ski Area sub zones are located within the Rural Zone.
 These sub zones recognise the contribution tourism infrastructure makes to the economic and recreational values of the District.
-The purpose of the Ski Area sub zones is to enable the continued development of Ski Area Activities as year round destinations for ski area, tourism and recreational activities within the identified sub zones where the effects of the development would be are cumulatively minor.
+The purpose of the Ski Area sub zones is to enable the continued development of Ski Area Activities within the identified sub zones where the effects of the development would be cumulatively minor.